Guest Post Written by Debby Bruck, CHom

 Zinc affects both non-specific and specific immune functions.

-In terms of non-specific immunity, it affects the integrity of epithelial barrier and function of neutrophils, monocytes and macrophages.
+In terms of non-specific immunity, it affects the integrity of the epithelial barrier and function of neutrophils, monocytes and macrophages.
 With regard to specific immunity, both lymphopenia and declined lymphocyte function occurs in zinc deficiency.
 Although most of these effects are derived from experimental animals, studies in human subjects have also shown that altered zinc status can affect immune competence.
 For example, elderly subjects who received supplemental zinc demonstrated improvement in delayed cutaneous hypersensitivity, the number of circulating T cells and serum IgG antibody response to tetanus toxoid.
 In other studies of experimentally induced mild zinc deficiency among adults, a reduction in serum thymulin and specific subpopulations of lymphocytes occurred during zinc depletion, and these returned to normal levels following zinc repletion.
 Although specific links between altered immunity and different infections are not well understood, changes in immune functions are clinically important because decreased rates of infections have been observed following zinc supplementation in community-based studies.

 Zinc is released from food as free ions during digestion.
 These liberated ions may then bind to endogenously secreted ligands before their transport into the enterocytes in the duodenum and jejunum .
 Specific transport proteins may facilitate the passage of zinc across the cell membrane into the portal circulation.
 With high intakes, zinc is also absorbed through a passive paracellular route.